 It attracts hundreds of pupils from every corner of Wales who take part in interactive STEM workshops, exhibits, exciting shows and demonstrations.
 Pupils compete for the National Science and Engineering Competition and the CREST Awards.

 “I always really enjoy the Big Bang Wales event, it’s a wonderful experience and Great to see so many inspired young people from School and Colleges throughout Wales encouraged to be so Creative and Express their unique ideas and skills in so many different ways.
 A Great Opportunity for all involved.”
-James x Williams
+James Williams (Lecturer at the School of Applied Computing)

 STEM subjects and technology in particular, have been identified as a priority to ensure the country has the skills to support the development of a vibrant and sustainable knowledge-based economy.